(Last updated on: 13/12/2021)

 If you’re thinking of becoming Air Asia Cabin Crew, you can visit their career website where their jobs are advertised.
-Here you can search for job openings and make an application, or attend a walk-in interview.
+Here you can search for job openings and make an application.
+Alternatively, you can attend a walk-in interview.

 The first step in the interview process is a height check.
 Female Cabin Crew are required to be between 157 cm and 170 cm in height.
 If you don’t fall into this bracket then you will be rejected on the spot.

-They will then conduct a document check, to make sure you have all the documents they asked you to bring and to make sure you fit the criteria for the job.
-You will be required to bring along the application form, higher education certificate, CV and 2 photos – a face and full body one.
+They will then conduct a document check.
+This is to make sure you have all the documents they asked you to bring and to make sure you fit the criteria for the job.
+You will be required to bring along:

 Need help tailoring your CV to meet the requirements for Air Asia?
 Download my Cabin Crew CV template